SIPRNet Security Annual Refresher Training: A thorough look

 3. Email Security and Best Practices:

 Email remains a significant vector for cyberattacks.
-The refresher training covers secure email practices, including avoiding phishing scams, recognizing malicious attachments, and understanding the importance of verifying email authenticity before opening links or downloading attachments.
+And the refresher training covers secure email practices, including avoiding phishing scams, recognizing malicious attachments, and understanding the importance of verifying email authenticity before opening links or downloading attachments.
 This section also addresses safe email practices, such as avoiding the sharing of sensitive information through email whenever possible.

 4. Social Engineering and Phishing Awareness: